mplstar/simply_core/README.md

 `git clone git@github.com:mplstar/simply_core.git`
 `cd simply_core`
 `bundle install`
-* Edit the following files that has hardcoded *healthfirst* in it, change it to the actual host and database you are using:
+* Edit the following files that has hardcoded *registration* in it, change it to the actual host and database you are using:
 *app/mailers/account_mailer.rb* (line 2)
 *app/views/account_mailer/registration_email.html.haml* (line 12)
 *config/environments/development.rb* (line 20 ..
 30, can fake it if this module is fully tested)